onecx/docker-spa-base/README.md

 # Base image for single page apps

-This image is basedon in NginX(Bitnami variant).
+This image is basedon in NginX.
 It exposes NginX http server on port 8080, provides a simple static endpoint for healthcheck at `/healthcheck` url.
 All images and fonts will have cache headers set to 1 month, as well as webpack hashed assets(js and css bundles) as they have hashes included in their names.

 # Usage